PROACTIVERISK

 Threat Modeling

-• “Where am I most vulnerable to attack?”
+• "Where are we most vulnerable to attack?"

 • "What are the most relevant threats?"